scoder/lupa/README.txt

 =====

 Lupa integrates the LuaJIT2_ runtime into CPython.
-It is a partial rewrite of LunaticPython_ in Cython_.
-Note that it is currently lacking some features and a lot of testing compared to LunaticPython, so it does not yet make for a production-ready Lua integration.
+It is a partial rewrite of LunaticPython_ in Cython_ with some additional features such as proper coroutine support.

 .. _LuaJIT2: http://luajit.org/
 .. _LunaticPython: http://labix.org/lunatic-python